josno/pokedex-challenge/TestSolution.md

 - Left button moves to the previous Pokemon
 - Right button moves to the next Pokemon
-- When you reach the end of the list, it starts again at 1
+- When you reach the last Pokemon and click the right arrow, it starts again at the first Pokemon
-- When you go back past 1, you go to the end of the list
+- When you click the left arrow while on the first Pokemon, you go to the last Pokemon

 ### Feel free to make the following changes

 - The API is currently set to request the original 151 Pokemon based on GUI sample
 - If you'd like to change the number to all the Pokemon, update the fetch URL in App.js to `?limit=964`
 - The Pokedex will always show the first Pokemon on the fetched list, however it is pulled

+### Discussion

+- Given more time, I would invest it in the following:
+  - Make Searchbar keyboard friendly
+  - Add to accessibility
+  - Add animations and complex styling
+  - Increase test coverage
+  - Consider some trade-offs and see if they could work better